blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 ### Possible cause

-No project name and version were provided via properties and no [company_name] [solution_name] tool capable of deriving a project name and version was included in the run.
+No project name and version were provided via properties and no [detect_product_short] tool capable of deriving a project name and version was included in the run.
 For example, you will get this (or a similar) error if you run with --detect.tools.BINARY_SCANNER and do not set --detect.project.name or --detect.project.version.name.

 ### Solution